Carlos Santana Player Props: Pirates vs. Athletics

 - The pitching staff for the Athletics has a collective 7.7 K/9, the third-worst in the league.

-- The Athletics have a 6.70 team ERA that ranks last among all league pitching staffs.
+- The Athletics have a 6.59 team ERA that ranks last across all league pitching staffs.

-- Athletics pitchers combine to surrender 101 total home runs at a clip of 1.7 per game (most in the league).
+- Athletics pitchers combine to give up 101 total home runs at a rate of 1.6 per game (most in the league).

 © 2023 Data Skrive.
 All rights reserved.